 115.17 (d).
-KDOC's IMPP 02-126D Recruitment and Selection Process does not have any requirements to conduct a criminal background records check before enlisting the services of any contractor who may have contact with inmates.
+KDOC's Internal Management Policy and Procedure 02-119D Recruitment and Selection Process does not have any requirements to conduct a criminal background records check before enlisting the services of any contractor who may have contact with inmates.
 According to an interview conducted the facility does perform criminal record background checks or consider pertinent civil or administrative adjudications for any contractor who may have contact with inmates as well.

-Two contract staff records were selected at random from a contract staff list and reviewed for criminal background checks.
-Both had criminal background checks prior to beginning work.
+Five contract staff records were selected at random from a contract staff list and reviewed for criminal background checks.
+All had criminal background checks prior to beginning work or that were less than 5 years old.

 115.17 (e).
-KDOC's IMPP 02-126D Recruitment and Selection Process (p.9) requires an annual criminal background records check be completed on all current employees.
+KDOC's Internal Management Policy and Procedure 02-119D Recruitment and Selection Process (p.9) requires an annual criminal background records check be completed on all current employees.
 However, the policy does not require a criminal background records check for contractors who may have contact with inmates.
 The policy also states the National Crime Information Center (NCIC), the Interstate Identification Index, wants/warrants searches, and state driver's license check will be conducted for all new hires and promotional candidates.
-Additionally, fingerprint checks in the Automated Palm and Fingerprint

-Identification System (APFIS) or the Kansas Bureau of Investigations (KBI) will be done for all new hires.
+Additionally, fingerprint checks in the Automated Palm and Fingerprint Identification System (APFIS) or the Kansas Bureau of Investigations (KBI) will be done for all new hires.
 In an interview the auditor was told that all new employees and promotions receive a criminal background check through NCIC and KBI.

 115.17 (f).
 IMPP 02-126D Recruitment and Selection Process (p.12) states all "candidates shall be asked to provide specific and detailed information...for use in an employment reference check".
-A review of the 20 randomly selected employee files showed that all new hires and employees promoted had been asked about previous misconduct described in paragraph (a
+A review of the 16 randomly selected employee files showed that all new hires and employees promoted had not been asked about previous misconduct described in paragraph (a).
+However, this was a deficiency that NCF had recognized prior to this audit and had already implemented corrective action.
+New employees and promotions after July 2018 had documentation recording that questions regarding misconduct described in paragraph (a) is now being asked.

 In an interview with Human Resource I was told that any time there is contact with law enforcement the employee has a duty to report that contact.
-In IMPP 02-118D: Employee and Volunteer Rules of Conduct and Undue Familiarity (p.11), requires an employee or volunteer to promptly report to his or her supervisor or an Enforcement Apprehensions and Investigations Officer any felony or misdemeanor arrest.
+In IMPP 02-118D: Employee and Volunteer Rules of Conduct and Undue Familiarity (p.11), provided after the audit at the request of the auditor, requires an employee or volunteer to promptly report to his or her supervisor or an Enforcement Apprehensions and Investigations Officer any felony or misdemeanor arrest.